DavidSchineis/Lennard-Jones-Simulator/README.md

 # LJ-Simulator
 >A 2D Lennard-Jones potential simulator implemented in Python.

+## Features

+* Pairwise Lennard-Jones forces are calculated to determine particle interactions every time-step.
+* Velocity-Verlet integration for stable time stepping.
+* Dynamic visualization using Pygame, with particle colors representing applied force.
+* Collision detection with broad-phase distance checks and positional correction to prevent object sink.
+* Collision handling using impulse-based resolution and restitution modeling to simulate energy loss.

 ## Lennard-Jones Potential
 The Lennard-Jones potential is a standard model of intermolecular interactions: